House of Representatives of the Philippines: 1987 Constitution

 The 1987 Constitution restored the presidential system of government together with a bicameral Congress of the Philippines.
 One deviation from the previous setup was the introduction of the mid-term election; however, the dynamics of the House of Representatives resumed its pre-1972 state, with the party of the president controlling the chamber, although political pluralism ensued that prevented the restoration of the old Nacionalista-Liberal two-party system.
 Instead, a multi-party system evolved.

 Corazon Aquino who nominally had no party, supported the Laban ng Demokratikong Pilipino (LDP; Struggle of the Democratic Filipinos).
-With the victory of Fidel V. Ramos in the 1992 presidential election, many representatives defected to his Lakas-NUCD party; the same would happen with Joseph Estrada's victory in 1998, but he lost support when he was ousted after the 2001 EDSA Revolution that brought his vice president Gloria Macapagal Arroyo to power.
-This also meant the restoration of Lakas-NUCD as the top party in the chamber.
+With the victory of Fidel V. Ramos in the 1992 presidential election, many representatives defected to his Lakas–NUCD party; the same would happen with Joseph Estrada's victory in 1998, but he lost support when he was ousted after the 2001 EDSA Revolution that brought his vice president Gloria Macapagal Arroyo to power.
+This also meant the restoration of Lakas–NUCD as the top party in the chamber.
 The same would happen when Benigno Aquino III won in 2010, which returned the Liberals into power.
+Rodrigo Duterte's election as president in 2016 had most Liberals to switch to the ruling party PDP–Laban.
+After Bongbong Marcos won in the 2022 elections, Lakas–CMD once again became the dominant party in the House.

 The presiding officer is the speaker.
 Unlike the Senate president, the speaker usually serves the entire term of Congress, although there had been instances when the speaker left office due to conflict with the president: examples include Jose de Venecia Jr.'s resignation as speaker in 2008 when his son Joey de Venecia exposed alleged corrupt practices by first gentleman Mike Arroyo, and Manny Villar's ouster which occurred after he allowed the impeachment of president Estrada in 2000.